New Jersey Alimony and Spousal Support Attorney

 Factors such as the duration of the marriage, the standard of living established during the marriage, the age and health of the parties, and the earning capacity of each spouse are considered when determining eligibility.
 Additionally, if one spouse sacrificed their career or education opportunities for the sake of the marriage or the care of children, they may have a stronger claim for spousal support.

-Navigating the complex criteria for spousal support eligibility can be challenging without the assistance of qualified New Jersey alimony attorneys.
+Navigating the complex criteria for spousal support eligibility can be challenging without the assistance of qualified Alimony Attorney New Jersey.
 They can help you gather the necessary evidence, assess your financial situation, and present a strong case to ensure that your rights are protected and your financial needs are addressed.

 How Long Does Alimony Last in NJ?